Resource Overrides

 A "resource" in QGC source code terminology is anything found in Qt resources file:

-By overriding a resource you can replace it with your own version of it.
-This could be as simple as a single icon, or as complex as replacing an entire Vehicle Setup page of qml ui code.
-Be aware that using resource overrides means you are duplicating regular QGC source code.
-This can be a good or a bad thing depending on how you go about it.
-By using a resource override on a Qml file example it allows you to get away from dealing with crazy merge conflicts which you merge in newer versions of upstream QGC source.
-But it also means that you need to pay attention to what is going on in that upstream QGC source to see if you need to modify your copied code in a similar way.
+Overriding a resource allows you to replace it with your own version.
+This could be as simple as a single icon, or as complex as replacing an entire Vehicle Setup page of UI QML code.
+Note that using resource overrides means you are duplicating regular QGC source code.
+This can be a good or a bad thing, depending on how you go about it.
+By using a resource override on a QML file, for example, allows you to avoid dealing with merge conflicts when merging newer versions of the upstream QGC source.
+However, it also means that you need to pay attention to the latest version of the QGC source code to see if you need to modify your copied code in a similar way.

-Resource overrides work by using QQmlEngine::addUrlInterceptor to intercept requests for resources and re-route the request to available custom resources instead of the normal resource.
-Look at custom_example/CustomPlugin.cc for how it's done and replicate that in your own custom build source.
+Resource overrides work by using QQmlEngine::addUrlInterceptor to intercept requests for resources and re-route the request to available custom resources instead of the standard ones.
+Look at custom_example/src/CustomPlugin.cc for how has been done, and replicate it in your own custom build source.

-Custom resources that are meant for override are prepended with /Custom to the resource prefix in the custom resource file.
-The file alias for the resouce should be exactly the same as the normal QGC resource.
-Take a look at custom_example/custom.qrc and custom_example/CMakeLists.txt for examples of how to do all of this.
+Custom resources, that are meant to override, have the prefix /Custom added to their resource name in the custom resource file.
+The file alias for the resource should be exactly the same as the standard QGC resource.
+For examples of how to do any of this, take a look at custom_example/custom.qrc and custom_example/CMakeLists.txt.